Search

 Pros of Having a Credit Card at ₹20K Salary

-✅ Earn Rewards on Spending You'd Do Anyway You're going to buy groceries, pay bills, and shop online.
+✅ Earn Rewards on Spending You'd Do Anyway.
+You're going to buy groceries, pay bills, and shop online.
 Why not get 1-5% back?

-✅ 45-Day Interest-Free Credit Buy on Day 1 of billing cycle, pay on Day 45.
+✅ 45-Day Interest-Free Credit Buy on Day 1 of the billing cycle, pay on Day 45.
 That's essentially a free short-term loan.

 ✅ Emergency Backup When your salary is delayed or unexpected expenses hit, a credit card provides breathing room (use responsibly).